 Hoi An didn’t have the greatest beach, but a beach is a beach and it was nice enough.
 This is especially true when you consider how amazing the rest of the city was; this beach was simply icing on the cake!

 Amazingly, even with all of the above, we still haven’t covered everything we did during our stay in Hoi An.
 For three hours south lies My Lai, one of the most significant sites in the Vietnam War.
-Our visit there is covered in our Vietnam War post (coming soon).
+Our visit there is covered in our Vietnam War post.

-And now, finally, we’ve come to end of our Hoi An post.
-Not that we couldn’t have stayed longer, as this area offered even more to see and do, not to mention the city itself, which I don’t think we’d ever get tired of.
-But despite all this it was time to move on, for the rest of Vietnam awaits!
-Up next, another of Vietnam’s great central cities: Hue!
+And now, finally, we’ve come to end of our Hoi An post, not that we couldn’t have in this city stayed longer.
+But despite rest of Vietnam awaits, and up next, it’s another of central Vietnam’s great cities: Hue!